• Home

 (They) have the strongest confidence in their maker, believe that he constantly governs the world and all things in it, that they could not exist a moment without his power and goodness.
 They are in constant practice of praying for favours and assistance in making sacrifices and oblations to procure divine aid: but have no idea of a general judgment.

-(This information was found in the Scrapbook of Leonard Hill and contained a Shawnee rendition of The Lord’s Prayer within the same article.
+The above information is found in the Scrapbook of Leonard Hill and contained a Shawnee rendition of The Lord’s Prayer within the same article.

 Our Father, which art in heaven,